rhdemo/demo4-dashboard/README.md

  3. graph svg can be replaced with the pipes when ready!  woot!
  4. the build uses Parcel, which imports SCSS files from a javascript entry point.
 I know, it's weird, but it works well enough for a small project like this.  let mclayton know if any problems arise

+### Using a fake Microservice B

+There's a fake microservice B bundled with demo4-dashboard.
+To launch using it, prepend `NODE_ENV=test` to the `npm start` command like so:

+    NODE_ENV=test npm start

 ## Manual steps for demo pieces

 Here are some commands to run in the JS console to manually trigger actions needed by certain demo pieces.